giovannamoeller/PulseUI/README.md

 ## Documentation

-For detailed documentation and usage examples, we're still building a complete documentation.
-Hold on!
+For detailed documentation and usage examples, see the [PulseUI Usage Guide](Usage.md).

 ## License